particle-iot/docs/src/content/guide/how-to-build-a-product/dashboard.md

 ![Team page](/assets/images/team-page.png)

 Clicking this button will open up a modal where you can invite a team member by email address.
 Before inviting a new team member, **make sure that they already have a Particle account with the email address you will be using to invite them to the organization**.
-Also, at this time, you are only allowed to belong to one organization.
+At this time, you are only allowed to belong to one organization.
 As such, the person you are trying to invite should not already belong to another organization.

 ![Invite team member](/assets/images/invite-team-member.png)
 <p class="caption">The invite team member modal</p>